dminear/ayso55.org/extra/index.md

 ### Team Selection Process

 EXTRA teams will be selected based on an open tryout process each season.
 For each division Region 55 will determine if there is a sufficient pool of players with the appropriate skill level to hold a tryout.
-Tryouts for selected divisions will be announced on the Region’s website.
+Tryouts for selected divisions will be announced on the Region's website.
 Tryouts are open to any player that meets the age and gender requirements for that respective division.
 Members of an EXTRA team from a prior season are not guaranteed a spot on the current season team.
 A committee of unbiased coaches will evaluate and rate all players that attend the tryout.
 Coaches of a prior year EXTRA team are permitted to sit on the committee.
 Coaches with their own child participating in the tryout may also sit on the committee, however, they will not evaluate their own child.
 At the end of the tryout all player ratings will be compiled and reviewed.
 Region 55 will determine if there are enough EXTRA caliber players to form a competitive EXTRA team, and if so, which players are selected.
 Notification will be made within a reasonable time after the tryout.

 ### Roster Sizes